aigor/best-of-java-libs/README.md

 ## Application Integration & Messaging (EIP)
 #### Battle tested
 - [Apache ActiveMQ](http://activemq.apache.org/) - Message broker, JMS implementation.
 Old & has a lot of design issues, in most cases it is overkill.
 - [Apache Camel](http://camel.apache.org/) - Powerfull implementation of EIP, but in modern applications it is rearly usefull.

+#### Waiting for reviews
+- [Apache Kafka](https://kafka.apache.org/) - Used for building real-time data pipelines and streaming apps.

 ## Application Testing (Unit, Integration)
 #### Battle tested